fossasia/wp-dev-buddy/readme.txt

 = 2.0.1 =
 Minor rectifications to code that prevented the defaut stylesheet from loading

+= 2.0.2 =
+Bug fix: The feed now extracts the string versions of IDs rather than the integer versions.
+This means long IDs are no longer susceptible to being read mathmetically, i.e. 372489002391470081 instead of 3.7248900239147E+17

 == Upgrade Notice ==

 = 1.0.0 =